drew00027/AdrieDock/readme.md

 run.sh
 ```
 What it does
+1. Adds a new docker group if the tester has no permission to access Docker.
-1. Stops and removes old Wordpress/MySQL containers
+2. Stops and removes old Wordpress/MySQL containers
-2. Starts the MySQL container
+3. Starts the MySQL container
-3. Waits 15 seconds for initialization
+4. Waits 15 seconds for initialization
-4. Automatically imports wordpress.sqli if present
+5. Automatically imports wordpress.sqli if present
-5. Starts the WordPress container on port 9999
+6. Starts the WordPress container on port 9999
-6. Waits 15 seconds for WordPress to boot
+7. Waits 15 seconds for WordPress to boot
-7. Copies the vulnereble plugin into the container
+8. Copies the vulnereble plugin into the container

 After the script completes, Wordpress is available at:
 ```